LEGO Coupling Rods: The Orient Express and the Steam Train Renaissance

 I did not expect this topic to cover so much ground, but I am glad that it did.
 Or rather, I am glad that the trigger was the introduction of yet another wonderful and special dark blue LEGO train!
 Years from now, I am sure that The Orient Express will join the ranks of the “Emerald Night” as a classic and much sought after LEGO train set—although hopefully this will be another milestone of many special LEGO train releases yet to come.

-The LEGO Ideas Orient Express (21344) will be available on December 1st for around $300 US / $390 CAN / £260 UK / $470 AU / €300 EU.
+The LEGO Ideas Orient Express (21344) is available for around $300 US / $390 CAN / £260 UK / $470 AU / €300 EU.

 DISCLAIMER: This set was provided to BrickNerd by LEGO.
 Any opinions expressed in this article are those of the author.